AbhiAgarwal/HackDays/27th-September-2013/README.md

 2. The main page on your basic HTML website will always be "index.html" (Do NOT change this).
 By default - the server will send back a file called "index.html", and if it isn't found it'll return "404 not found".
 3. Create sub folders for "css", "images", "javascript", etc. <- according to what you need.

+**Code Validation!!**

+If you'd like to verify your code, or there's a mistake you really can't spot - you can go to http://validator.w3.org and click "Validate by Direct Input".